CPCSC Level 1 Readiness: What Canadian Defence Suppliers Need to Do Before Attesting

 Before you attest, make sure your scope and evidence match what you are claiming.
 That sentence is the entire job of CPCSC Level 1 readiness, and it is where most small Canadian defence suppliers are about to slip.

 This is the operational companion to the CPCSC overview.
 The overview tells you what CPCSC is and why Level 1 matters now.
-This page tells you how to actually get ready: define your scope, trace your Specified Information flows, walk the 13 ITSP.10.171 controls, retain the right evidence, lodge the attestation in CanadaBuys, and survive a spot check.
+This page tells you how to actually get ready: define your scope, trace your Specified Information flows, walk the 13 ITSP.10.171 controls, set organization-defined parameters, retain the right evidence, and prepare the proof PSPC asks suppliers to keep.

-CPCSC Level 1 is an annual self-assessment against 13 security requirements drawn from ITSP.10.171, the Canadian Centre for Cyber Security publication that mirrors NIST SP 800-171 with no substantial technical changes.
-Level 1 applies when a defence contract carries a Level 1 clause, which is happening on select contracts starting summer 2026.
+CPCSC Level 1 is an annual self-assessment against 13 security requirements drawn from ITSP.10.171, the Canadian Centre for Cyber Security publication aligned to NIST SP 800-171.

 Two properties shape readiness:

-That means the right time to be ready is “before the contract you actually want to win lands,” and the right thing to renew is on a calendar, not on memory.
+That means the right time to be ready is before the contract you actually want to win names the clause.
+The urgency comes from gap closure time, not from guessing the enforcement date.

 How to define scope